rohan12patil/DSA/README.md

-# DS_Arrays
+# DSA
-Data Structures Arrays
-This repo contains solutions for Array based problems
+This repo contains solutions for DSA based problems